seopatel/BIS15W2021_spatel/midterm 1/midterm_1.md

 ## [1] "factor"
 ```

+_You could also use the janitor package here to make things a bit easier._

 **5. (2 points) How many male and female elephants are represented in the data?**

 There are 150 females and 138 males.